freewood/sfsens/README.md

 # sfsens
-SpeedFan logfile parser on powershell for Zabbix LLD
+SpeedFan logfile parser on powershell for Zabbix LLD.
+Monitor temperature of hardware on Windows Servers.

 ==========================================================================================